ialbert/plac/doc/plac_core.rst

 - plac_ does support subparsers, but you must read the section :ref:`Implementing subcommands` to see how it works.

 - plac_ does not support actions directly.
 This also looks like a feature too advanced for the goals of plac_.
-Notice however that the ability to define your own annotation objects (again, see the  `advanced usage document`_) may mitigate the need for custom actions.
+Notice, however, that the ability to define your own annotation objects (again, see the section :ref:`Implementing subcommand`_) may mitigate the need for custom actions.

 On the plus side, plac_ can leverage directly on a number of argparse_ features.